 A full sprinting workout for fat loss will average anywhere from 15-25 minutes if you perform it correctly.
 The old adage of quality over quantity applies here.

 While you are performing this sprint training you will be decimating body fat, building glutes of steel, and developing thick hamstrings.

 I have never met anyone in life who could not appreciate glutes that sit high and tight like a military fade.
 You cannot achieve this in the “cardio” section.

 Use your time wisely and get your butt to the track.

 2) You Will Build Muscle and Drop Body Fat

 Sprints are the one move that can achieve this effect.

-When a trainee spends hours doing “cardio” at some point you begin to sacrifice muscle mass.
+When a lifter spends hours doing “cardio” at some point they begin to sacrifice muscle mass.
 Sacrificing muscle is never the goal when it comes to physique building.

-When your conditioning is short, intense, and to the point like sprints are, you will build and retain your muscle mass while kicking body fat in the rear.
+When your conditioning is short, hard, and to the point like sprinting is, you will build and retain your muscle mass while kicking body fat in the rear.